qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Deferred mutation.
 Relates to mutation-data duality.
 - Replace immediately executed code with data (expression tree, DSL, etc.) that will be executed (interpreted) later.
 Relates to computation-data duality.
 - In multi-stage programming, some data are fixed while some data are unknown.
 The fixed data can be used for optimization.
 It can be seen as runtime constant value folding.
 JIT can be seen as treating bytecode as runtime constant and fold them in interpreter code.
-- Replacing a value with a function that produces value or AST helps handling the currently-unknown data.
+- Replacing a value with a function or expression tree helps handling the currently-unknown data.
 - Using a future (promise) object to represent a pending computation.
 - In Idris, having a hole and inspecting the type of hole can help proving.